Hand-Woven, made to order slow fashion.

-Launched in Marrakech in the year 2013 by photographer Randall Bachner, Marrakshi Life embraces comfort and craftsmanship.
+Launched in Marrakech in the year 2013, Marrakshi Life embraces comfort and craftsmanship.
 Taking key style elements from the traditional Moroccan wardrobe, an in-house team of local Moroccan artisans helps create original, contemporary, and wearable design pieces.
 Using the skill of traditional Moroccan weaving practices and a desire to take this sartorial heritage forward, Marrakshi Life uses ancient techniques to create clothing that is authentic yet with a fashion-forward urban twist.

 The brand works exclusively with fabrics that are hand-woven in their atelier, never bringing in outside fabrics.
 With no cotton production in the country, the team sources the raw cotton material from Egypt, then dyed to the Marrakshi Life color palette locally in Morocco.
 From there, the dyed yarns are spun in the atelier and woven on warp/weft flatbed looms.
 All of the fabrics and garments are then cut and sewn in the Marrakech atelier.